 "A Scout is Helpful."
 As with all the BSA National High Adventure Bases each high adventure crew will spend three hours in cheerful service on a conservation/service project on The Summit site, the New River Gorge or a nearby community.
-As participants in the Bikepacking Trek your group will participate in a service project along the trip to benefit the trails.
+As participants in the Bikepacking program your group will participate in a service project along the trip to benefit the trails or the camping facilities used during the trip.
 Remember, with recreation comes responsibility.